mozilla/gecko-dev/testing/talos/perfdocs/index.rst

 `Startup
 tests <https://dxr.mozilla.org/mozilla-central/source/testing/talos/talos/startup_test>`__
 launch Firefox and measure the time to the onload or paint events.
-We run this in a series of cycles (default to 20) to generate a full set of data.
+We run this in a series of cycles (default is 20) to generate a full set of data.
 Tests that currently are startup tests are:

 -  `ts_paint <#ts_paint>`_